Molecular, Cellular, and Developmental Biology (MCDB)

 HTBA

-Individual two-term directed research projects in the field of biology under the supervision of a faculty member.
+Individual two-term laboratory research projects under the supervision of a faculty member.
 For MCDB seniors only.
-Before registering, the student must be accepted by a Yale faculty member with a research program in experimental biology and obtain the approval of the instructor in charge of the course.
-Students spend approximately twenty hours per week in the laboratory, and make written and oral presentations of their research to students and advisers.
+Students are expected to spend ten to twelve hours per week in the laboratory, and to make presentations to students and advisers.
 Written assignments include a short research proposal summary due at the beginning of the first term, a grant proposal due at the end of the first term, and a research report summarizing experimental results due at the end of the second term.
-Students must attend a minimum of three research seminar sessions (including their own) per term.
-Students are also required to present their research during both the fall and spring terms.
+Students are also required to present their research in either the fall or the spring term.
 A poster session is held at the end of the spring term.
-Guidelines for the course may be obtained at http://mcdb.yale.edu/forms and on the course site on Canvas@Yale.
+Students should line up a research laboratory during the term preceding the research.
+Guidelines for the course may be obtained on the course site on Canvas@Yale.
 Written proposals are due by the end of the second week of classes.
-Fulfills the senior requirement for the B.S. degree with an intensive major.
-2 Course cr per term
+Fulfills the senior requirement for the B.S. degree if taken in the senior year.

 HTBA